rodneybakiskan/ps5-esp32/README.md

 **TLDR:** Connect ps5 controller with phone through bluetooth.
 Get phone's bluetooth MAC address (look in About settings of phone).
 Replace '1a:2b:3c:01:01:01' with your phones bluetooh MAC.
 Same can be done with your ps5 console if more convenient.
 ##
-**Note: Only controller inputs have been tested.
-Other functions like rumble or lights might not work, but could be implemented using the 'ps5ViewIncomingBits.ino' example.**
+**Note: Only buttons and analog inputs have been tested.
+Other functions like rumble/lights/IMU might not work, but could possibly be implemented using the 'ps5ViewIncomingBits.ino' example.**